Atrial Fibrillation Symptoms at Night

 These medications have side effects like rate control medication may make the arrhythmia worse, blood thinners may cause bleeding, heart attack, etc. However, the benefits of the medication are considered more than the risk of the side effects.
 Surgery may be prescribed if medications do not manage the symptoms of atrial fibrillation.
 Some procedures or surgeries that are done to manage atrial fibrillation include:

-• Permanent pacemaker insertion – this may be placed if the individual has a slower-than-normal heart rate.
+• Permanent pacemaker insertion – This may be placed if the individual has a slower-than-normal heart rate.
 This is usually done if another arrhythmia exists along with atrial fibrillation.

-• Electrical cardioversion – this is the use of low-energy shocks to reset the heart rhythm electrically.
+• Electrical cardioversion – This is the use of low-energy shocks to reset the heart rhythm electrically.
 This, however, may only be a temporary solution.

-• Pulmonary vein ablation – this is where a catheter is used to deliver energy outside and around the pulmonary veins.
+• Pulmonary vein ablation – This is where a catheter is used to deliver energy outside and around the pulmonary veins.
 This procedure is aimed at helping an individual respond better to atrial fibrillation medication.

-• Left atrial appendage closure – this procedure is aimed at reducing the risk of blood clots and the resulting stroke.
+• Left atrial appendage closure – This procedure is aimed at reducing the risk of blood clots and the resulting stroke.

-• MAZE procedure – this surgery creates scar tissue that helps the heart’s electrical impulses travel in the right path.
+• MAZE procedure – This surgery creates scar tissue that helps the heart’s electrical impulses travel in the right path.

 What are the ways of preventing atrial fibrillation?